Businesses brace for cautious holiday shoppers

 “With inflation rates high this year I expect consumers to be looking for deals, so I have adapted my holiday strategy to include more bundles and deals,” she said.
 She’s offering a $60 box that’s bundled with a blind-date book worth $25 for Black Friday, for example.

-Mariana Leung-Weinstein sells alcohol infused jam and marshmallows and other farm-inspired gifts at about 25 stores via her Wicked Finch Farm brand in Pawling, N.Y. that she started in 2019.
+Mariana Leung-Weinstein sells alcohol-infused jam and marshmallows and other farm-inspired gifts at about 25 stores via her Wicked Finch Farm brand in Pawling, N.Y. which she started in 2019.
 She’s focusing on stocking up in stores in case online sales slow.

 “I expect people will enjoy seeing and touching things in person this time around, which puts more of my focus in getting my products in physical stores in time for the holidays,” she said.